 Create a whimsical pillow for the holidays with this tutorial for an ombré tree pillow.
 Use sparkly fabric and a colorful charm pack to create this fun pillowcase!

-Thank you to Fairfield World for sending me the lumbar pillow to use for this project.
+Thank you to Fairfield World for sending me a lumbar pillow to use for this project.

 Pillows are such a fun way to decorate for the holidays!
 Today I’m excited to share this colorful ombré tree pillow with you.
 It’s perfect for the holiday season and can be enjoyed all winter long!
 I’m sharing this pillowcase as part of the Fairfield World Pillow Party co-hosted by Laura Kelly.
 Everyone participating in the party was sent a lumbar pillow insert with the challenge of creating a holiday pillowcase.
 This year there are so many fun ideas!
 For my pillow I decided to create a whimsical tree scene, which fit the shape of the lumbar pillow perfectly!